-An offeree's consent to enter into a contract and be bound by the terms of the offer.
-In a real estate transaction an offer is made from the buyer to the seller.
-If the seller accepts the offer within the prescribed time limit, it becomes a binding contract.
-In this case acceptance is documented by the seller signing and delivering the signed document.
+Acceptance is when you agree to enter into a contract and follow the terms of an offer.
+In a real estate transaction, the buyer makes an offer to the seller.
+If the seller agrees to the offer within a set time frame, it turns into a binding contract.
+This acceptance is documented by the seller signing and returning the purchase agreement.

 Acknowledgment